Aider-AI/aider/aider/website/docs/more/analytics.md

 ## Logging and inspecting analytics

-You can get a full log of all the data that aider is collecting, in case you would like to audit or inspect this data.
+You can get a full log of the analytics that aider is collecting, in case you would like to audit or inspect this data.

 ```